DETAILED ACTION

 Regarding claim 1, the recited steps are directed to a mental process of performing concepts in a human mind or by a human using a pen and paper (see MPEP 2106.04(a)(2) subsection (III)).

-Regarding claim 1, the limitations of “for each of the plurality of subjects, defining…a set of features for each of a plurality of time intervals of the triaxial accelerometer training data; clustering…the sets of features of the triaxial accelerometer training data into a number of clusters to obtain a cluster assignment for each of the sets of features of each of the plurality of subjects; fitting…a hidden Markov model to the triaxial accelerometer training data cluster assignments to generate a plurality of hidden states; and identifying…which of the plurality of hidden states are sleep states based on a frequency of occurrence of each of the hidden states during all sleep periods from the annotated timeline of the triaxial accelerometer training data for the plurality of subjects, thereby…to classify a sleep or wake status of a new subject based on triaxial accelerometer data from the new subject” are a process, as drafted, covers performance of the limitation that can be performed by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard.
-For example, these limitations are nothing more than a medical professional defining features on a paper based on the triaxial accelerometer data, drawing clusters of the data based on the features, determining a cluster assigned for the features, fitting the cluster assignments to generate a plurality of hidden states, and analyzing print outs of clusters of data relates to sleep states to classify a sleep or wake status of a subject.
+Regarding claim 1, the limitations of “for each of the plurality of subjects, defining…a set of features for each of a plurality of time intervals of the triaxial accelerometer training data; clustering…the sets of features of the triaxial accelerometer training data into a number of clusters to obtain a cluster assignment for each of the sets of features of each of the plurality of subjects; fitting…a hidden Markov model to the triaxial accelerometer training data cluster assignments to generate a plurality of hidden states that reduce noise in the cluster assignments across the plurality of subjects for accurately determining sleep or wake status; and identifying…which of the plurality of hidden states are sleep states based on a frequency of occurrence of each of the hidden states during all sleep periods from the annotated timeline of the triaxial accelerometer training data for the plurality of subjects, wherein a hidden state is identified as a sleep state if its frequency of occurrence during the sleep periods is above a threshold ratio, thereby…to classify a sleep or wake status of a new subject based on triaxial accelerometer data from the new subject” are a process, as drafted, covers performance of the limitation that can be performed by a human mind (including an observation, evaluation, judgment, opinion) under the broadest reasonable standard.
+For example, these limitations are nothing more than a medical professional defining features on a paper based on the triaxial accelerometer data, drawing clusters of the data based on the features, determining a cluster assigned for the features, fitting the cluster assignments to generate a plurality of hidden states that reduce noise in the cluster assignments, identifying hidden states as sleep states based on a frequency of occurrence of each of the hidden states, a hidden state is identified as a sleep states bed on the frequency of occurrence being above a threshold ratio, and classifying a sleep or wake status of a subject based on print outs of triaxial accelerometer data from a new subject.

 Step 2A, Prong Two